 ABOUT DR. REGGIE

-Psychologist Dr. Reggie Melrose is the best-selling author of The 60 Seconds Fix and creator of Brain Charge™: The K-12 Curriculum.
-She has authored several other noteworthy resources including the groundbreaking books, You Can Heal Your Child and Why Students Underachieve.
+Stress and trauma specialist Dr. Reggie Melrose is the best-selling author of The 60 Seconds Fix and creator of both Brain Charge™: The K-12 Curriculum, and Self-Regulation Training.
+Additionally, she has authored other noteworthy resources including the groundbreaking books, You Can Heal Your Child and Why Students Underachieve.
 She is a well-known international speaker and consultant specializing in the application of current neuroscience to educational practice and parenting.
-Dr. Reggie cultivates in others simple yet powerful pathways for stress relief, greater balance, more ease and, ultimately, joyful living.
-She works with adults, children and adolescents healing the effects of stress and trauma.
-Her private practice is in Long Beach, CA.
+Dr. Reggie cultivates in others simple yet powerful neural pathways for stress relief, greater balance, more ease and, ultimately, joyful living.
+Her private practice is in Long Beach, CA where she works with adults, children and adolescents building self-regulation and healing the effects of stress and trauma.

-My experience as an educator and clinician began with adolescents 25 years ago in Montreal, Canada where I was a graduate student and intern.
+My professional experience began more than 26 years ago with adolescents in Montreal, Canada where I was a graduate student and intern.
 I worked for a dynamic and dedicated supervisor and his equally inspiring partner at St. Raphael Center, a school for acting-out children and adolescents.
 The students could no longer be on regular school campuses because of their problematic behaviors.
 My supervisor and his partner provided me with much insight on Richard Gardner’s work, so helpful with these students, as well as cognitive-behavioral therapy.
 It was their passionate discussion of old brain versus new brain theory, however, that really rang true for me concerning these particular students.
 I knew they were on to something when they explained the little power our newer cognitive capacities have over our oldest most instinctual responses when we feel threatened, and thus angry and afraid.
 This theory fit so well for the students we worked with, many of whom lived in low-functioning families, with parents and guardians struggling with issues of violence, poverty, and substance abuse.

 Upon leaving St. Raphael Center and Montreal, Canada altogether, I embarked on a continuation of my training in Santa Ana, California at the Child Guidance Center (CGC).
 The families I served there were similar to those I had worked with in Montreal, highly diverse, and appreciative of the care afforded to them at a clinic largely operated through Medicare funding.
 There my training and experience extended for the first time to young children and whole families.
 I gained great insight into the workings of systemic and brief, solution-focused therapies as well as group therapy with children and adolescents.
 The clinic was closely partnered with Fullerton’s CGC branch, and there I attended a number of excellent trainings where I learned intricate details of the DSM-IV and, most interestingly for me, differential diagnoses.